 The S protein of the virus is a key factor involved in infection.
 Like other coronaviruses, the S protein of SARS-CoV-2 mediates receptor recognition, cell adsorption and fusion of viral envelope with plasma membrane - all events responsible for viral entry into the cell [9, 10, 11].
-This means that S protein is a major player in the pathogeneses of viral infection, but is also involved in evolution of CoV and crossing of the species barrier [12].
+It means that S protein is a major player in the pathogeneses of viral infection, but is also involved in evolution of CoV and crossing of the species barrier [12].
 The insertion of short sequences within the S gene is unique for SARS-CoV-2.
-These insertions add four amino-acids at the precise cleavage site of the protein, immediately upstream of the arginine, which creates a sequence RRAR, corresponding to the consensus recognition motif of the furin protease (Figure 3) [13].
+These insertions add 4 amino-acids at the precise cleavage site of protein, immediately upstream of

-The S protein is a trimer, composed of three identical units.
+The S protein is trimer, composed of three identical units.
 It forms a characteristic crown-like halo surrounding the viral particle.
 The spikes are coated with polysaccharide molecules to camouflage them, evading surveillance of the host immune system during entry [14].